Omarjourney/corenode-nexus-hosting/blog/fast-minecraft-hosting-2025.md

 # Fast Minecraft Hosting 2025

 Running a **Minecraft** server shouldn't break the bank.
-This guide explores the best ways to get blazing fast servers in Miami while keeping costs under $5 per month.
+This guide explores the best ways to get blazing fast servers in Miami while keeping costs under $6 per month (and under $5 for Bedrock).

 ## Why Miami?